Valuation Semirings: Valuation Maps on Semirings

 \begin{proof} If one of the cyclic subsemimodules $L_1$ and $L_2$ is zero, then there is nothing to prove.
 If not, then there are two nonzero elements $x_1,x_2\in K$ such that $L_1=(x_1)$ and $L_2=(x_2)$.
 Since $K$ is a semifield and $v$ is surjective, by Proposition \ref{cyclic}, $L_1 = L_{v(x_1)}$ and $L_2 = L_{v(x_2)}$ and by Theorem \ref{subtractive1}, either $L_1 \subseteq L_2$ or $L_2 \subseteq L_1$.
 The same proof works for ideals and this is what we wished to prove. \end{proof}

 \end{proposition}

-Let us remind that an integral domain is said to be a valuation ring, if all its ideals are totally ordered by inclusion (\cite[Definition 5.1]{LM}).
-Theorem \ref{principal} states that if $S_v$ is a $V$-semiring with respect to the triple $(K,v,M)$, where $K$ is a semifield and $v$ is surjective, then the principal ideals of $S_v$ are totally ordered by inclusion.
+Let us recall that an integral domain $D$ is said to be a valuation ring, if every element $x$ of its field of fractions $K$ satisfies this property: $x\notin D$ implies $x^{-1} \in D$ (\cite[Chap.
+4]{Mat}).
+This is equivalent to this statement that all ideals of $D$ are totally ordered by inclusion (\cite[Proposition 5.2]{LM}).
+Theorem \ref{principal} states that if $T$ is a $V$-semiring with respect to the triple $(K,v,M)$, where $K$ is a semifield and $v$ is surjective, then the principal ideals of $S_v (=T)$ are totally ordered by inclusion.
 The question arises if this causes all ideals of $S_v$ to be totally ordered.
-As we will see in Theorem \ref{valuationsemiring} in the next section, the answer to this question is affirmative.
+As we will see in Theorem \ref{valuationsemiring}, the answer to this question is affirmative.
 Now we pass to the next section to define valuation semirings and investigate their properties.